drvinceknight/pfm/book/tools-for-mathematics/02-algebra/why/main.md

 (math.sqrt(2) + 2) ** 2 - 2
 ```

-You could also make use of the fact that we do not need a square root tool at all:
+You could also make use of the fact that you do not need a square root
+tool at all:

 $$
     (\sqrt{2} + 2) ^ 2 - 2 = (2 ^ {1 / 2} + 2) ^ 2 - 2